 5. Can Alexa Control a Nest Thermostat?

-Yes, Amazon's Alexa is compatible with a Nest Thermostat.
-This voice control function is also available with Nest doorbells and cameras.
+Yes, your Amazon Alexa can be used to control a Nest Thermostat.
+Alexa voice controls are also available with Nest doorbells and cameras.
 And of course, you can use Google Assistant to control your Nest.

-In short, yes.
-Your Nest Thermostat can still control temperatures even without Wi-Fi.
-That being said, a lack of an internet connection means your Nest doesn’t have access to all the key features that most people enjoy.
+The good news is that a Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+At the same time, a lack of an internet connection means your Nest doesn’t have access to all the key features that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?

-Nest has a locking feature that allows a user to stop any temperature adjustments outside of a preset range.
-This doesn’t lock in a specific temperature—a locked Nest continues to use existing program settings—but simply prevents other users from constantly changing the settings.
+A user can 'lock' the Nest to stop any temperature adjustments outside of a preset range.
+This won't mean you have to make do with just one temperature—a locked Nest will still continue to run the programmed settings—but simply prevents other users from constantly changing the settings.

 - Press the Settings icon, scroll to the bottom and find Lock.